 The Smartphone-based (FLIR-ONE in this case) infrared imager is really useful for displaying very small relative temperature gradients.
 The Hybrid Benchtop chamber brings to your lab bench performance in the form of convenience, automation, and also thermal performance capabilities that are easily seen with these relatively inexpensive imaging tools.

 On the left- at 5 minutes in the hybrid benchtop chamber set to 75°C, a thermal image of a computer hard drive as a Device Under Test (DUT) shows very good thermal uniformity.
 On the right, the same part on just a thermal platform alone still gets the base of the part to temperature very quickly but shows larger gradients to the surface of this higher profile part given a similar timeframe.

 Using just a chamber alone can achieve the same uniformity for this part however due to the limitations of heat transfer by convection, the time required to achieve good uniformity is much longer.
 Often twice as long.

-Thermal platforms alone are often an optimum solution for lower profile and active heat producing parts.
+Thermal platforms alone are often an optimum solution for a lower profile and active heat-producing parts.

 Thermal Test Engineers are becoming accustomed to a new level of thermal test performance with TotalTemp Technologies products.